 - Invoices, including documents of invoices being paid, and documents supporting receipts of money or payment.
 This includes any correspondence, salary records and similar - Cash records including records of bank deposits, cash receipts, petty cash book and similar - Bank statements and loan documents - Taxation returns - Agreements and contracts including documentation supporting accounting considerations and, where relevant, financial reporting treatments of provisions contained in those agreements and contracts - Documents supporting inter-company and other related party relationships and transactions.
-This includes documentation supporting the existence and completeness of related party relationships and transactions, based on respective definitions in applicable accounting standards - · Resolutions, including those of directors and committees - Registers such as shareholders/members register, debt securities register, asset registers including depreciation schedules - Detailed minutes of meetings, such as board of directors, audit committee and senior management meetings relevant to financial reporting matters - Detailed working and accounting papers explaining: - o the background and nature of transactions, events or circumstances - o details of the accounting requirements that are applicable, and why - o details of considered accounting alternatives and why they are not applicable - how the entity has approached the assessment and the analysis of a transaction, event or circumstance against the requirements of applicable accounting standards - o material decisions, inputs and assumptions - conclusions of the assessment and analysis including how the transaction/event has been recorded and disclosed in the financial statements - Detailed working papers supporting materiality considerations and assessments, including the level of material disclosures in the notes to the financial statements.
+This includes documentation supporting the existence and completeness of related party relationships and transactions, based on respective definitions in applicable accounting standards - Resolutions, including those of directors and committees together with supporting documents (such as board/committee papers) - Registers such as shareholders/members register, debt securities register, asset registers including depreciation schedules - Detailed minutes of meetings, such as board of directors, audit committee and senior management meetings relevant to financial reporting matters including supporting documents (such as, for example board/committee papers) - Detailed working and accounting papers explaining: - o the background and nature of transactions, events or circumstances - o details of the accounting requirements that are applicable, and why - o details of considered accounting alternatives and why they are not applicable - how the entity has approached the assessment and the analysis of a transaction, event or circumstance against the requirements of applicable accounting standards - o material decisions, inputs and assumptions - conclusions of the assessment and analysis including how the transaction/event has been recorded and disclosed in the financial statements - Detailed working papers supporting materiality considerations and assessments, including the level of material disclosures in the notes to the financial statements.
 This includes a completed disclosure checklist and records supporting omitted disclosures determined not to be material (including rationale) - Any other document relevant to supporting the application of applicable accounting standards including accurate recording, disclosure and financial reporting treatment of a particular event, transaction and/or circumstance, as well as the adjustments made to the financial statements